 Faculty: Arthur Fisk, Wendy Rogers

-The Human Factors and Aging Laboratory is specifically oriented toward developing a fundamental understanding of aging, cognition, and attention.
-The Human Factors and Aging Laboratory is also committed to bringing that fundamental basic knowledge to bear on design issues important to the quality and safety of activities of daily living encountered by older adults.
+We seek fundamental understandings of aging, cognition, and attention.
+We then apply that knowledge to design issues important to the quality and safety of the daily living activities encountered by older adults.

 Faculty: Keith Edwards

-The Pixi Lab is a group of researchers who are exploring the boundaries between interaction and infrastructure.
-We take a human-centered approach to our research, by understanding the needs and practices of people through empirical methods, designing compelling user experiences that fit that context, and then building the underlying systems and networking infrastructure necessary to realize that user experience.
+A group of researchers who explore the boundaries between interaction and infrastructure.
+We take a human-centered approach by understanding the needs and practices of people with empirical methods, designing compelling user experiences that fit that context, then building the software infrastructure necessary to realize that user experience.